 Frequently Asked Questions

-Read our brief introduction to electronic voting to start with!
+Read our brief introduction to electronic voting to start with, or our rationale for using the AGPL license if you wonder about usage.

-For technical questions about our products, we refer the reader to our whitepapers at the downloads page.
-Here we answer general questions, questions about the techniques we use, and questions about how our products compare to those of other vendors.
+For technical questions about our softwares, we refer the reader to our whitepapers at the downloads page.
+Here we answer general questions, questions about the techniques we use, and questions about how our softwares compare to those of others.
 Contact us if you have further questions!

 What is a protocol?